neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/transfer-data.md

 files to transfer.
 In this example, data from all *subject* folders, all first session behavioral data will be transferred.

+Subject and sessions can be added to the input boxes automatically by hovering over `sub-` or `ses-` folders on the `DirectoryTree`.
+Pressing `CTRL+F` will 'fill' the input with the foldername, while `CTRL+A` will 'append' the foldername, creating a list of subjects or sessions to transfer.

 Use the `Upload / Download` switch to control transfer direction, and press `Transfer` to begin.